Articulation

 Active

-The active property controls whether the articulation has a motor attached or not.
+The active property controls whether the articulation has a motor attached.

-If active, the articulation will be controllable through an Articulation Controller and Program Instructions.
-If not active, the articulation will follow the physics simulation without being controllable by the user.
+If enabled, the articulation can be controlled through an Articulation Controller and program instructions.
+If disabled, the articulation follows the physics simulation without user control.